 Tennessee walking horses have a beautiful natural gait that has been grotesquely exploited.
 They are forced to endure this pain throughout their entire show careers.
 Due to weaknesses in the federal law and a failed system of industry self-policing, the trainers who are caught inflecting the torture pay little penance.
 It's time for a change.

-At issue: Jan.
+: Jan.
 13 Herald-Leader articles "Webb cited for violating Horse Protection Act; she says 'scar rule' is 'very subjective'" and "Possible sale of 'padded' horses has many upset."
 Also Jan.
 17 Herald-Leader article, "Park to allow sale of walking horses to proceed"